 Lithium manages and prevents reoccurrences of manic episodes and depression in those who have been diagnosed with bipolar disorder.
 Unlike lithium, other medications actually only work on specific symptoms of bi polar disorder not the disorder as a whole.
 A 30-year study trial has shown that lithium has been successful in preventing bipolar mania relapses.

 - Lithium Can Damage Kidneys Beyond Reversible Repair.
-This is rare but a study over the course of ten years found a decline in kidney function but they contribute it to the age of the participants then the actual effects of the lithium itself.
+This is rare but a study over the course of ten years found a decline in kidney function but they contribute it to the age of the participants than the actual effects of the lithium itself.
 It is important to have BUN and creatinine levels checked as recommended.

 - Lithium May Also Have Long-Term Effects On The Heart, Specifically the sinus node, which is the pacemaker of the heart.
-There are studies that have measured the sinus node and in fact a dysfunction related to lithium is rare.
+There are studies that have measured the sinus node and in fact, dysfunction related to lithium is rare.
 If your family or you have heart disease or you are over 50 years old then the risk for complications is higher.
 It is recommended to get extensive testing done prior to going on lithium.
 Tests include an EKG and a lipid panel.
 If the tests come back normal and you start taking lithium and become dizzy or faint then an EKG should be done at this time also.

 Lithium has been around for centuries and researched for decades.
-Doctors are pleased with its ability to treat* the entire mood unlike other anti-depressants that only treat* the individual symptoms.
-The side effects are no more serious then most pharmaceutical drugs on the market today, that being said all patients need to be monitored regularly.
+Doctors are pleased with its ability to treat the entire mood, unlike other anti-depressants that only treat the individual symptoms.
+The side effects are no more serious than most pharmaceutical drugs on the market today, that being said all patients need to be monitored regularly.
 It is a great option especially for those at risk of manic bipolar episodes and suicide.